The Bazaar Voice

 Social media can’t get the job done alone

 But simply making social shoppable isn’t the solution.
 Research shows that nearly 50% of consumers who purchase a product they discover on social media buy it online at a later date.
-However, nearly as many people buy the item in a retail store (13%) as buy it immediately (19%).
+However, nearly as many people buy an item in a retail store (13%) as people who buy it immediately (19%).
 This indicates that merely allowing people to purchase directly from social isn’t enough to prompt a purchasing decision.

 And product discovery on Instagram has had the most growth among social sites, with 48% of consumers finding products there, up from 18% in 2017.
 But other social sites have also experienced a growth in discovery among shoppers:

-This discovery element is key, and it’s possible because social is so focused on visuals versus traditional ecommerce sites, which are focused on fitting an entire product catalog online.
+This discovery element is key — and it’s possible because social is so focused on visuals versus traditional e-commerce sites, which are focused on fitting an entire product catalog online.

 Social commerce solves the discovery problem

-Brands can provide customers with the discovery-shopping experience they crave—and they already have the tools to do it.
+Brands can provide customers with the discovery-shopping experience they crave — and they already have the tools to do it.
 It’s called social commerce.

-Social commerce has become synonymous with “making Instagram shoppable,” according to Apu Gupta, VP of social content revenue at Bazaarvoice.
+Social commerce has become synonymous with “making Instagram shoppable,” according to Apu Gupta, VP of Social Content Revenue at Bazaarvoice.
 However, there’s much more to it than that.
 It involves providing consumers with the same discovery thrill they experience in retail stores.
 Here’s how.

 Social commerce enables consumers to discover new products